Jon L. Cheek, MD

 My work/job consists of: Putting people to sleep, but more importantly waking them back up.
 Also making sure the laboring woman is comfortable via an epidural, so she doesn't want to castrate the man responsible for her condition.

-How I got to LSUS (or why I chose LSUS): I chose LSUS for three reasons: reputation of its pre-med program, offer of a full scholarship, and economics/cost.
+How I got to LSUS (or why I chose LSUS): I chose LSUS for three reasons: the reputation of its pre-med program, the offer of a full scholarship, and the economics/cost.

 Fond Memories of LSUS: Spring Fling and Intramural Sports.

-How LSUS helped me succeed: It gave me a solid foundation to be able to continue on into medical school.
+How LSUS helped me succeed: It gave me a solid foundation to be able to continue on through medical school.